 For the twinning, we were especially interested in learning about public-private management models in Jelgava for operating the networks and supplying plants, how to develop city-wide heating and cooling maps and to explore what data we would need to use the THERMOS software.
 It became clear that with THERMOS, we can significantly reduce the complexity of district energy planning for entire districts and individual houses alike.
 The cooperation between FORTUM and Jelgava is a very interesting engagement example for us if we want to ensure secure supply and reaching our clean energy objectives and Covenant of Mayors commitments.

 We took from the meeting that waste management and waste-to-energy options are important questions for both cities and that both we and our Latvian partners share the ambition to become smart cities.
-This first meeting makes us looking forward to continue our exchange in Alba Iulia next time.
+This first meeting makes us looking forward to continue our exchange.

 When Cascais met Granollers (September 2018)

 Marta Chillida Munguet, THERMOS pilot city Granollers Environmental Technician, Ajuntament de Granollers, Spain